jack-thomas/recipes.jackthomas.io/_posts/2023-01-02-pizza-snacks.md

 Kris Fernholz > Jack Thomas

 This is a recipe that Kris Fernholz used to make every Christmas Eve.
-She has it labeled as "from the kitchen of 'Claudia'," but I'm not sure who that is.
+She has it labeled as "from the kitchen of Claudia," but I'm not sure who that is.